Cyclonic separation: Uses

 Cyclone separators are found in all types of power and industrial applications, including pulp and paper plants, cement plants, steel mills, petroleum coke plants, metallurgical plants, saw mills and other kinds of facilities that process dust.

-Large scale cyclones are used in sawmills to remove sawdust from extracted air.
+Large-scale cyclones are used in sawmills to remove sawdust from extracted air.
 Cyclones are also used in oil refineries to separate oils and gases, and in the cement industry as components of kiln preheaters.
 Cyclones are increasingly used in the household, as the core technology in bagless types of portable vacuum cleaners and central vacuum cleaners.
 Cyclones are also used in industrial and professional kitchen ventilation for separating the grease from the exhaust air in extraction hoods.
 Smaller cyclones are used to separate airborne particles for analysis.
 Some are small enough to be worn clipped to clothing, and are used to separate respirable particles for later analysis.

 Similar separators are used in the oil refining industry (e.g. for Fluid catalytic cracking) to achieve fast separation of the catalyst particles from the reacting gases and vapors.

+Cyclone fans are widely utilized in industrial air handling and ventilation systems due to their ability to generate high centrifugal force.
+Their primary application is in dust collection systems, where they separate and recover medium-to-large particulate matter—such as sawdust, cement dust, and agricultural grains—in woodworking, construction, and milling facilities.
+Additionally, cyclone technology is integrated into industrial roof ventilators for heat extraction and in household vacuum cleaners to separate debris from airflow, preventing filter clogs and maintaining consistent suction power.

 Analogous devices for separating particles or solids from liquids are called hydrocyclones or hydroclones.
 These may be used to separate solid waste from water in wastewater and sewage treatment.